BlueStamp-Engineering-2022/James_BSE_project/index.md

 # Starter Project

-My starter project is a customizable Arduino project. more detail
+My starter project is a customizable Arduino project.
+It includes a pressure sensor, an Arduino, and a servo motor.
+I take input from the pressure sensor and input it to the Arduino.
+Then, my code maps the pressure readings (from 0 to 1023) to the range of the servo motor in degrees (0-180).
+Finally, it sends a digital signal to the servo motor to control its angle.
+In this project, I learned how to solder, connect pins with wires, and create Arduino code.